getgud-io/getgud-docs/get-started.md

 This guide will walk you through the initial steps to get started with Getgud.io, a platform that provides observability & insights on your game & players.
 With Getgud you can know and act on everything your players are doing, including if they cheat or grief!

-For better understanding we recommend watching our [onboarding tutorial](https://www.youtube.com/watch?v=4a7rFfUTUrI)
+For better understanding, we recommend watching our [Onboarding Tutorial](https://www.youtube.com/watch?v=4a7rFfUTUrI)

 ## Before you begin

 To get started, create an account with Getgud.io.

 - [Sign up](https://staging.dashboard.getgud.io/auth/register/)
-  - If you've never used Getgud.io before, sign up for a new Getgud account
+  - If you or your organization never used Getgud.io before, sign up for a new Getgud account

 - [Log in](https://staging.dashboard.getgud.io/auth/login/)
-  - If you already have a Getgud account, log in to get started
+  - If you or your organization already have a Getgud account, log in to get started.
+  - Note: if you are a developer you may need to ask your organization admin to send you an invite to Getgud.io platform!

 Once you create an account, you can create your first title with Getgud.